kzahel/web-server-chrome/htaccess/README.md

 <p>Also, Web Server for Chrome DOES NOT have support for .htaccess files.
 Instead, we have wsc.htaccess files, which gets the same thing done (Not all features implimented).</p>
 <br><br>
 <h1>How to</h1>
+<p>All Htaccess features are built to have 100% compatibility with changes in settings</p>
 <h2>Currently supported</h2>
 <p>301 - Moved Permanently.
 Tells the server that when chosen file is requested to move to a different directory or file.
 The browser will cache this</p>
 <p>302 - Found.
 Tells the server that when chosen file is requested to move to a different directory or file.
 Not cached by the browser</p>